-PROBATION AND PAROLE OFFICER 1
+PROBATION AND PAROLE OFFICER 2

-Nature of Work: Under general supervision, performs work at the beginning level, in investigating, counseling and providing continuous supervision for adult or juvenile probationers or parolees to assist in their social and personal adjustment.
+Nature of Work: Under general supervision, performs fullperformance level work in investigating, counseling and providing continuous supervision for a designated caseload of adult or juvenile probationers or parolees to assist in their social and personal adjustment.
 Work involves close contact with potentially dangerous clients with criminal backgrounds.
 Performs related work as required.